emilong/ioagogo/README.md

 # Sample runs

+The following runs are of a 256MB file.

+## Mac OS X, with Oracle Java

 Mac OSX 10.10.1, Mac Mini Server (Mid 2011), on a spinning, SATA disk, with Oracle Java 1.8.0\_25-b17, 64-Bit server VM: